Adobe-Marketing-Cloud/experiencemanager-java-emailprovider/README.md

 4. *components/sampleemailservice* and *components/sampleemailservicepage* corresponds to the could configuration page available while configuring the email service with CQ.
 For this sample there is property "componentReference" inside "/apps/mcm/sampleemailservice".
 5. templates corresponds to the couldservice configuration of email service.
 6. widgets corresponds to the client specific libraries i.e. you can write your own scripts.
 Please note the "categories="[mcm.xemailservice]", this is in sync with the http://localhost:4502/crx/de/index.jsp#/apps/mcm/sampleemailservice/components/sampleemailservice/sampleemailservice.jsp.
+7. More details can be found inside the respective folders.

+Build steps:
+1. Build sampleemailservice using maven command "mvn clean install".
+This command will create osgi bundle inside "target" folder.
+2. Build sampleemailservicepackage using maven command "mvn clean install".
+This command will create CQ package inside "target" folder.
+This package has sampleemailservice bundle packaged together with js and jsp files, which are required for sample integration.